Willmayyy/climator/README.md

 Climator is now an open-source project, and we welcome contributions.
 Information on how to get started can be found in our [contributor guide](CONTRIBUTING.md).
 <br>

+### Disclaimer
+The codebase is 2 years old that is recently migrated to dart 3, so it requires quite a bit of refactoring and we are eagerly waiting for your contribution.

 ## Our Goal

 The objective of making of this app is to learn about asynchronous programming in Dart.
 We'll look at how to carry out time consuming tasks such as getting device location and networking to get data from the internet.